International Students (F1-Visa) International Students (F1-Visa)

 11.C.
 Student attends class.

-NOTE: Student will need to maintain their F1 Visa status and notify the Designated School Official of any changes to their address or major within 10 days of change.
+NOTE: Student will need to maintain their F-1 Visa status and notify the Designated School Official of any changes to their address or major within 10 days of change.

 Contact Information